 Sources: Realtor.com — updated May 2026

 The median listing price from Realtor.com is around $496,000, while the neighborhood specific market page shows closer to $425,000.
-Both are useful, but neither tells the full story without understanding what type of property, what building, and what floor you are looking at.
+Both are useful, but neither tells the full story without understanding what type of property, what building, and what floor you're looking at.

-Days on market averaging 83 tells you this is not a frenzy market.
+Days on market averaging 83 tells you this isn't a frenzy market.
 Buyers have time to evaluate.
 Sellers need to price correctly and present well.
 Overpriced condos sit.
 Well priced, well presented units in strong buildings still move.

 Living in South Eola

 Living in South Eola is about convenience, walkability, and access.
-You are in the middle of Downtown Orlando but in a neighborhood that actually feels like a neighborhood.
+You're in the middle of Downtown Orlando but in a neighborhood that actually feels like a neighborhood.
 There are tree lined streets, sidewalks, local restaurants, a grocery store, a dog park, and Lake Eola right there.

 - High rise condos with skyline and lake views